-Abbreviations: AP, aortopulmonary window; AVSD, atrioventricular septal defect; VSD, ventricular septal defect.* CCTGA the heart tube instead rotates to the left resulting in the morphologic right ventricle in the systemic position and the morphologic left ventricle in the pulmonary position.
+Abbreviations: AP, aortopulmonary window; AVSD, atrioventricular septal defect; VSD, ventricular septal defect. * CCTGA the heart tube instead rotates to the left resulting in the morphologic right ventricle in the systemic position and the morphologic left ventricle in the pulmonary position.

-i.e. the ventricles have switched.
+i.e., the ventricles have switched.